dnth/dnth/README.md

 ![banner](assets/banner.png)

 ## 👨‍💻 About Me
-I'm a passionate full stack deep learning scientist.
 I wrangle deep learning models so you don’t have to.
 I help companies design end-to-end deep learning solutions and deploy them into production.

 ## 🛠️ Tech Stack